+++ Important information +++

 |School groups from the rest of Switzerland or abroad |

 see admission prices for adults and children

 |Additional information on school groups|| |

-Members of the following organizations enjoy free or reduced admission to the exhibitions with a valid membership card:
+Members of the following organizations enjoy reduced admission to the exhibitions with a valid membership card:

 Access for Visitors with Disabilities